Local History & Genealogy

 Ancestry Library Edition

-Ancestry Library Edition provides access to billions of records in census data, vital records, directories, photos, and more (usually in-library use only, but temporarily available from home)
+Ancestry Library Edition provides access to billions of records in census data, vital records, directories, photos, and more (in-library use only) PLEASE NOTE: Due to technical issues this digital resource is currently not available.

 Caledon East and District Historical Society holds meetings, plans events, and is involved in many community projects.